flexion/uswds-usability-test/README.md

 Use this to patch any display bugs through updates to USWDS.

 1. Install the package `npm install --save-dev *new-USWDS-version-number*`
-2. Compile usds.css `gulp uswds-build-sass`
+2. Compile usds.css `gulp build-sass`
 3. Run jekyll `bundle exec jekyll serve`

 #### Update USDS and get new functions and tokens for use in usds.gov project files